porismltd/open-standards/docs/techniques.md

 * Child area(s) of a type which is contained by the type of the area being defined

 If areas are not defined by a reliable third party (such as ONS), you need to define them yourself with, as a minimum, the above properties.
-This is often the case for organisational sub-divisions within local authorities, such as children’s services areas or town centres.
-It is also the case for 'natural' neighbourhoods, which reflect real-life communities based on geographies that don’t conform to official boundaries.
+This is often the case for organisational sub-divisions within local authorities, such as children's services areas or town centres.
+It is also the case for 'natural' neighbourhoods, which reflect real-life communities based on geographies that don't conform to official boundaries.

 The [Natural Neighbourhoods](http://neighbourhoods.esd.org.uk/) tool, described in [Defining your own areas](tools#defining-your-own-areas), allows anyone to record their own areas as open data and to relate them to other official and unofficial areas.